 Coronavirus Disease 2019

 The situation with COVID-19 (the novel coronavirus “SARS-CoV-2” or coronavirus disease 2019) is changing rapidly, with new developments coming day by day, hour by hour.
-For everyone in our community, our lives have changed dramatically in the past few weeks.
+For everyone in our community, our lives have changed dramatically.
 We want to thank you for reading our many messages and listening to the guidance we’ve put in place to keep our patients healthy during these unprecedented times.
 Your efforts have not gone unnoticed.
 Our team at Community Care Physicians stands ready to care for you - safely - during this most critical time.
 We want to offer reassurance as we navigate this crisis together and move forward.
 We're in this together, even if 6 feet apart.

 COVID-19 Diagnostic Testing and IgG Antibody Testing

-Community Care Physicians offers two different types of coronavirus tests for our patients in the Capital Region, NY - COVID-19 (PCR) diagnostic testing, including rapid testing for patients who medically qualify, and IgG COVID-19 Antibody Test.
+Community Care Physicians offers two different types of coronavirus tests for our patients in the Capital Region, NY - COVID-19 (PCR) diagnostic testing, including rapid testing, and IgG COVID-19 Antibody Test.
 The COVID-19 PCR Test is a nasal swab used to directly detect the presence of disease.
 This test determines if you are currently infected with COVID-19.
-This test is offered at CCP's centralized testing centers in Latham, NY and Troy, NY by appointment only for patients of CCP who have an order from a CCP practitioner.
+This test is offered at CCP's centralized testing center in Latham, NY (by appointment only for patients with a CCP order) and in many of our primary care offices.
 If you need to be tested and you're not a patient, don't worry.
 Use our Urgent Care Center in Latham, NY as a portal of entry to our system to be tested.

 Telehealth (video and phone visits) now available for CCP patients